Tom Fears: Los Angeles Rams

-Selected as a defensive back by the Los Angeles Rams in the eleventh round (103rd overall) of the 1945 NFL Draft, he is distinguished as being the first Mexican-born player to be drafted into the National Football League.
+Selected as a defensive back by the Los Angeles Rams in the eleventh round (103rd overall) of the 1945 NFL draft, he is distinguished as being the first Mexican-born player to be drafted into the National Football League.
 Fears quickly made his mark as a wide receiver in 1948, while also displaying his versatility by playing on defense and at split end.
 During his first three seasons at the professional level, he led all NFL receivers in catches, and broke the league's single-season record with 77 catches in 1949.

-The record would be short-lived as he increased that mark to 84 during the 1950 NFL season, including a then-record 18 catches in one game against the Green Bay Packers on November 12.
+The record would be short-lived as he increased that mark to 84 during the 1950 season, including a then-record 18 catches in one game against the Green Bay Packers on November 12.
 He also helped the team advance to the NFL title game with a trio of touchdown receptions in the divisional playoff against the Chicago Bears, winning All-Pro accolades for the second consecutive year.

 During the ensuing offseason, Fears became embroiled in a contract dispute with the team for the second straight year.
 The year before, he hinted at leaving the team to work for General Motors Corporation, then announced on March 13, 1951, that he was retiring to work for a local liquor distributor.
 Neither threat materialized, and despite offers from four Canadian Football League teams, Fears signed for $13,000.

 That season, Fears played in only seven games, but helped lead the Rams to their third straight championship game appearance.
 After two disappointments, the franchise captured its first NFL title since moving to the West Coast, with Fears an integral part of the title game victory when he caught the winning score.
-His 73-yard touchdown reception midway through the fourth quarter broke a 17-17 deadlock with the Cleveland Browns.
+His 73-yard touchdown reception midway through the fourth quarter broke a 17–17 deadlock with the Cleveland Browns.

 After bouncing back in 1952 with 48 receptions for 600 yards and six scores, the beginning of the end of his career began after he fractured two vertebrae in an October 18, 1953 game against the Detroit Lions.
-Limited to just 23 receptions that year, he would average 40 catches the next two years, but after a preseason injury in 1956, he hauled in only five passes and retired on November 6.
-For the remainder of that campaign, he served as an assistant coach, finishing his playing days with 400 catches for 5,397 yards and 38 touchdowns.
+Limited to just 23 receptions that year, he averaged 40 catches the next two years, but after a preseason injury in 1956, he hauled in only five passes and retired on November 6.
+He was a contestant on the national radio program You Bet Your Life hosted by Groucho Marx in an episode that aired on December 7, 1955, and also included calypso singer Sir Lancelot.
+For the remainder of the 1956 campaign, he served as an assistant coach, finishing his playing days with 400 catches for 5,397 yards and 38 touchdowns.